 2) Set a deductible you can pay today

 A lower premium is useful only if your deductible is still affordable in a real accident.
 Test your chosen deductible against your emergency cash buffer.
+If raising collision from $500 to $1,000 saves $180/year but you cannot spare $1,000 after a fender-bender, keep the lower deductible.

 3) Compare claims experience before checkout